Do you need a business plan in 2020? Especially if you’re only starting a small online business.

 Goals are important in your business, without them you could just wander around aimlessly, not getting anywhere fast.
 When you have goals, you wake up every day with one question, how do I get to my goals today?

 Most of this document is all about how you get to the goals you set out in this section.
 So, bear this in mind when writing the other sections.
 Once you’ve completed your sales goals, go back and see if any other sections need to be adjusted so you can meet your goals.

 Section 8: What are Your Business Goals and Key Milestones?

 You want to come up with 2-3 overall business goals then create your sales and marketing goals from your overall business goals.

 Your sales goals can be broken down into actionable milestones, and this is what this section is for.
 It’s for you to write down all the actionable milestones that will get you to your financial goals.

-You see, by creating your business plan you get crystal clear about who you serve, how you serve them and how you make money from doing it.
+You see, that by creating this type of business plan you get crystal clear about who you serve, how you serve them and how you make money from doing it.
 And most importantly you get clarity around how you can get your thing in front of your potential clients to get more leads and get more conversions.